githubuniverseworkshops/devsecops-automation-with-ghas/README.md

 ## :mega: Prerequisites

 To participate in the workshop you need a GitHub account and need to be invited to the workshop organization [githubuniverseworkshops](https://github.com/githubuniverseworkshops).
-If your repository hasn't been automatically created in the the workshop organization, create a new project and push a copy of the `devsecops-automation-with-ghas` project.
+If your repository hasn't been automatically created in the workshop organization, create a new project and push a copy of the `devsecops-automation-with-ghas` project.

 ```bash
 git clone https://github.com/githubuniverseworkshops/devsecops-automation-with-ghas.git